LindsellR/Chat-Demo/README.md

 ### 1. Create a Firebase Project
 - Go to Firebase Console
-- Create a new project
+- Click on Create a new project

 ### 2. Enable Authentication
 - Click Get Started
 - Sign-in method → Anonymous → Enable

-### 3. Enable Firestore Database →
+### 3. Enable Firestore Database
-- In Firestore Overview click on Build in the left colum
+- In Firestore Overview in the left side column click on Build
 - In the dropdown menu click "Firestore Database"
 - Click on "Create Database"
 - Click Next
-- In the rules change "allow read, write: if false;" to "if true" and click publish.
+- In the rules, change "allow read, write: if false;" to "if true" and click publish.

 ### 4. Enable Firebase Storage
 - In Firebase project overview click on Build in the left column
 - Click on storage in the dropdown list
 - Click Upgrade project (You need to be in the blaze plan.)
-- Create a cloud billing account (Won't cost anything under 5gb)
+- Create a cloud billing account (Shouldn't cost anything under 5gb)
 - In the Storage View of firebase, click the Rules tab at the top of page.
 - Change "allow read, write: if false;" to "if true" and click publish.
 - Click the Files tab at the top of the page.
-- Copy the link to your storage (Should be next to the link icon at the left of the blue UploadFiles button).
-It should read "gs://name-of-your-app.firebase.app".
+- Copy the link to your storage (Should be next to the link icon at the left, opposite the blue Upload Files button.
+It should read "gs://name-of-your-app.firebase.app").
 - Go to your editor and open App.js.
 - Paste your storage link as shown.
 ```